This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Top 5 Best Electric Mountain Bikes from £1500-£2000

-My list below includes the best value mid-drive electric mountain bikes currently available, I will be updating this article soon to include the latest 2020 models.
+My list below includes the best value mid-drive electric mountain bikes currently available, I will be updating this article to include the latest 2020 models.

 Mid-drive motors are much better suited to mountain bike applications for a number of reasons.